johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 Cause and effect are just not as obvious as you might like, when it comes to SEO.
 So whilst I'm going to share what we did, I can't say for sure what actually lead to the improvement in my site's SEO.
 I'm confident that they were all good things to do.
 But I cannot be certain which of them made the difference.

-As an aside, Growtika think that it's pretty absurd that developers who write high quality technical articles that other developers enjoy reading, need to follow all sorts of SEO best practices.
+As an aside, Growtika think that it's pretty absurd that developers who write high quality technical articles (that other developers enjoy reading), need to run the gauntlet of following all sorts of SEO best practices.
+It really shouldn't be necessary.
 With one of the recent Google algorithm updates; [the helpful content algorithm update](https://developers.google.com/search/docs/appearance/helpful-content-system), it feels like Google are starting to understand that it and prioritize it in their search engine.
 But there's still a long way to go.

 ## The changes we made

 Over the time we worked together, Growtika made a number of suggestions.
 Changes we might make that could improve my SEO.
 I'm going to go through the suggestions over the rest of the post.
-I'll also share some of the rationale.
+I'll also share some of the rationale as I go along.

 ### Updated profile and about page